Broken and Dislocated Elbows / Complex Elbow Injuries

 X-rays of elbow fracture dislocations.

-Figure 4: X-rays of elbow fracture dislocations. #1 shows the break in the radius. #2 shows the break in the ulna. #3 shows the elbow joint completely out of place, or dislocated.
+Figure 4: X-rays of two different “terrible triad” elbow fracture dislocations.
+Red arrow #1 shows the break in the radius.
+Red arrow #2 shows the break in the ulna.
+Red arrow #3 shows the elbow joint completely out of place, or dislocated.

 X-ray of elbow fracture dislocations after surgery

 Figure 5: X-ray of elbow fracture dislocations after surgery.
 Image A shows screws in the radius bone and a plate and screw used in the ulna bone.
-B shows a plate on the radius bone and suture repair of the ulna bone fracture (sutures are not visible on x-ray).
-C shows a metal head replacement placed in the top of the radius bone and suture repair of the ulna bone fracture.
-All of the x-rays show the elbows located, or properly positioned.
+B shows a plate on the radius bone and suture repair of the ulna bone break (sutures are not visible on x-ray).
+C shows a metal head replacement placed in the top of the radius bone and suture repair of the ulna bone break.
+All of the x-rays show the elbow joint in proper position.

 Long Term